Interpretable Diagnostics and Adaptive Data Assimilation for Neural ODEs via Discrete Empirical Interpolation: DEIM for Analysis of Trained Neural ODEs

-For this experiment, we employ the two-dimensional vortex-merging problem \cite{ahmed2023physics}.
+The first test case is the two-dimensional vortex-merging problem \cite{ahmed2023physics}.
 The incompressible two-dimensional Navier–Stokes equations, expressed in terms of the vorticity and stream function, can be written as follows:

 where $\omega$ and $\psi$ are vorticity and stream function, respectively, and $J(\omega, \psi)$ is the Jacobian operator, which determines the nonlinear advection of vorticity.
+The NODE is trained to learn the right-hand side of Eq. \ref{eqn:vortex-merging}, which includes both the nonlinear Jacobian operator and the linear viscous dissipation term.

-For the training dataset, the computational domain is set to $[0, 2\pi]\times[0, 2\pi]$, and the number of grid points in x- and y- directions is set to $N_x=N_y=128$.
-The timestep size is $dt = 2\times10^{-2}$, with a total of 200 timesteps, and the SSP-RK3 scheme is used for time integration.
+The computational domain is set to $[0, 2\pi]\times[0, 2\pi]$, discretized on a uniform Cartesian grid with $N_x=N_y=128$ points.
+The timestep size is $dt = 1\times10^{-2}$, with a total of 2000 timesteps, and the SSP-RK3 scheme is used for time integration.
+We use the first 1500 snapshots from the solution initialized with horizontal vortices, as shown in Fig.~\ref{fig:vortexmerging_inital_final}(a), for training, and apply the trained model to the remaining initial conditions.
 Fig. \ref{fig:vortexmerging_inital_final} presents the final solutions of Eq. \ref{eqn:vortex-merging} for different initial conditions at $Re=1,000$.

-The NODE is trained to learn the right-hand side of Eq. \ref{eqn:vortex-merging}, which includes both the nonlinear Jacobian operator and the linear viscous dissipation term.
-For this PDE, we train a single CNN-based NODE model using the first 100 snapshots from the solution initialized with horizontal vortices, as shown in Fig.~\ref{fig:vortexmerging_inital_final}(a), and then apply the trained model to other initial conditions.
-The CNN architecture consists of four convolutional layers with $3\times3$ kernels and ReLU activations, each followed by residual connections that propagate low-level spatial information through the network.
-A final 1×1 convolutional layer projects the 32 intermediate feature channels back to a single scalar field, representing the predicted temporal derivative of the flow variable.
-This architecture allows the NODE to efficiently capture local nonlinear interactions and spatial correlations in the vortex dynamics.
+\paragraph{Neural ODE Architecture} Because the vortex-merging problem is defined on a uniform Cartesian grid, we employ a convolutional neural network (CNN) as the backbone of the Neural ODE.
+The state variable is the scalar vorticity field $\omega(t) \in \mathbb{R}^{128 \times 128}$, and the CNN maps this field to the predicted temporal derivative $\dot{\omega}(t)$.
+The architecture consists of four convolutional layers with $3\times3$ kernels, 32 feature channels, and ReLU activations, each followed by a residual connection that propagates low-level spatial information through the network.
+A final $1\times1$ convolutional layer projects the 32 intermediate feature channels back to a single scalar field.
+This design allows the NODE to efficiently capture local nonlinear interactions and spatial correlations in the vortex dynamics.

+\paragraph{Training Details} The CNN-based NODE is trained by minimizing a multi-step rollout loss on trajectory segments of length $L=60$.
+Given a start time index $t_0$, the initial condition is set to $\omega(t_0)$, and the Neural ODE is integrated forward using the SSP-RK3 scheme over $L$ rollout steps to obtain predictions $\hat{\omega}(t_0+k)$ for $k=1, 2, \dots, L$.
+The training objective is the mean-squared error over the rollout segment,